ibm-client-engineering/solution-template-quarto/README.md

 This is a template used to quickly and effectively document assets and solutions created by Client Engineers at IBM.
 The template outlines the bare minimum requirements that must be documented when publishing your work.

 ## Install Quarto
-To be able to build and view changes locally for these docs you will need to install the appropriate version of Quarto from [here](https://quarto.org/docs/get-started/) and ensure one of the tools below is installed:
+To be able to build and view changes locally for these docs you will need to install the appropriate version of Quarto via Command Line:
+`pip install quarto-cli` or `brew install --cask quarto` and ensure one of the tools below is installed:
 * VS Code
 * Jupyter
 * RStudio
 * Neovim
 * Text Editor

-You can also install Quarto via Command Line:
-`pip install quarto-cli` or
-`brew install --cask quarto`
+If the command line install does not work, you can download quarto here: https://quarto.org/docs/download/

 ## How do I use it?
 1. Change line 9 of the `_quarto.yml` file to the appropriate Project Name of the solution doc.